What are internet connected devices?

 Your home WiFi network and TV settings should be password protected.
 Think about setting up accounts for your children so they’re only seeing age-appropriate content.
 For example, on TV streaming services like Netflix.

 Lots of people have old phones and devices that they don't use anymore.
 If it's not been used for months make sure you turn it off, so that it's not collecting any personal data.
+For any devices that you aren’t going to use again, find out how to clear your personal data from the device.

 Do you work or volunteer with children or families?